 Last month, the head of Terra Lycos in the United States told Reuters that the company was looking to diversify its revenue stream by charging for subscription services, including search.

 Is it really true?
 Will Terra Lycos be the first major company to try to charge for search since Infoseek's failed experiment with the model, back in 1995?

 Nope, it's not true, at least from a searcher's perspective.
 What Terra Lycos means by search "subscriptions" are really services aimed at the web site owner market.

 "The initial services are going to be targeted at the web site owner.
 They will not be paying for search results but more services that a web site owner would want to utilize," said Bryan Burdick, vice president of portal services for Terra Lycos.

 Burdick wouldn't say specifically what these services will be, but did say they'd be in line with what some other search engines have offered site owners.
-A paid inclusion program seems a likely offering.

 But what about consumer search subscriptions?
 Might that also happen?
 Not likely, says Terra Lycos: